Skip to main content

 Assets

-Any Solana asset (verified tokens on Jupiter) can be used as collateral.
-NFTs will be supported after launch, with expansion to RWAs planned.
+Any Solana asset (verified tokens on Jupiter, RWAs such as xStocks) can be used as collateral.
+NFTs will be supported after launch.
+The collateral you choose directly affects how attractive your offer is to lenders.

 USDC is the only asset that can be borrowed or lent on Offerbook.